-Medicaid members can request a recommendation for doula services directly from a New York State licensed practitioner.
+Medicaid members can request a recommendation for doula services directly from a NYS licensed practitioner.

-The doula must obtain a written record of the New York State licensed practitioner's obdoula must maintain this recommendation in their documentation records for the Medicaid member in compliance with HIPAA standards.
+The doula must obtain a written record of the NYS licensed practitioner's recommendation for the Medicaid member prior to the initiation of doula services.
+The doula must maintain this recommendation in their documentation records for the Medicaid member in compliance with HIPAA standards.

-This recommendation can be completed using the form provided by the New York State Department of Health (Appendix A).
-It is not necessary to use the New York State Department of Health form as long as the New York State licensed practitioner's written recommendation for doula services includes the following:
+This recommendation can be completed using the form provided by the NYSDOH (Appendix A).
+It is not necessary to use the NYSDOH form as long as the NYS licensed practitioner's written recommendation for doula services includes the following:

 - Medicaid member's first and last name.

 - Medicaid member's date of birth.

 - Licensed practitioner's first and last name.

 - Licensed practitioner's license number.

-- Date of recommendation; and
+- Date of recommendation: and

 - Licensed practitioner's signature.